A prescription for projectors to compute helicity amplitudes in D dimensions

 The usage of these D-dimensional polarized amplitude projectors results in helicity amplitudes which are eventually expressed solely in terms of Lorentz invariants made out of external momenta.
-The resulting helicity amplitudes (and the incoherent sum of their squared moduli) are, however, different from those defined in many existing dimensional regularization schemes, in particular CDR.
-Despite being different from CDR, owing to the amplitude-level factorization of UV and IR singularities combined with the crucial commutation between D-dimensional Lorentz index contraction and loop integration, our prescription for external states can be used in a hybrid way with CDR to obtain the same finite remainders of loop amplitudes as in CDR, without having to re-calculate the (process-independent) pole-subtraction coefficients.
-This was demonstrated in section~\ref{SEC:unitarity:PSA} in a formal way for minimally pole-subtracted amplitudes.
-The validity of our argumentation is not confined to one-loop corrections to the Born amplitudes, but persists as long as the amplitude-level factorization formulae as sketched in eq.~(\ref{EQ:AmpPoleFactorization}) hold in CDR.
-Subsequently, the same issue was discussed in section~\ref{SEC:unitarity:FRIR} for finite remainders defined in an IR subtraction method, where we argued that the unitarization recipe in ref.~\cite{Catani:1996pk} is properly respected by our method.
+The resulting (bare) helicity amplitudes (and the incoherent sum of their squared moduli) are, however, different from those defined in many existing dimensional regularization schemes, in particular CDR.
+Despite being different from CDR, owing to the amplitude-level factorization of UV and IR singularities (which are independent of polarization states of external particles), combined with the commutation between D-dimensional Lorentz-index contraction and loop integration, our prescription for external states can be used in a hybrid way with CDR to obtain the same finite remainders of loop amplitudes as in CDR, without having to re-calculate the (process-independent) pole-subtraction coefficients.
+This was demonstrated in section~\ref{SEC:unitarity:PSA} in a formal way for minimally pole-subtracted amplitudes where a few subtle points related to manipulating fermions are discussed along the way.
+The validity of our argumentation is not confined to one-loop corrections to Born amplitudes, but persists as long as the amplitude-level factorization formulas hold in CDR, as sketched in eq.~(\ref{EQ:AmpPoleFactorization}).

+Subsequently, the same issue was discussed in section~\ref{SEC:unitarity:FRIR} for finite remainders defined in an IR subtraction framework, where we argued that the unitarization recipe of ref.~\cite{Catani:1996pk} is properly respected by our method.
 Thus we have shown that our hybrid CDR-compatible prescription is unitary.
 We emphasize again that in order to unambiguously and consistently apply our prescription for external states to the calculation of loop amplitudes in D dimensions, there is no need to appeal to their Lorentz tensor decomposition representations.